Search This Site

 Mid Level Gaming Computers

-Mid-level gaming computers will make you a great gaming machine.
-I stay away from cutting edge components here, and stick with solid proven components that perform well.
 This build would also work for video rendering and animation, although it won't be quite as fast as the high end machine.
 The processor is what will drive your video rendering, so you could easily substitute a Quad-Core processor in here.

 Let's start with a nice CPU that's great for gaming computers.
-I'm going with a Core 2 Duo from Intel, just so we have some money to spare a bit later, as you'll see.
-The Intel Core 2 Duo E6850 at 3.0GHz is a great processor for the price.
+I'm going with a Core 2 Duo E7200 from Intel, just so we have some money to spare a bit later, as you'll see.
+The Intel Core 2 Duo E7200 at 3.0GHz is a great processor for the price.
 At 1333MHz on the front side bus, it'll play nicely with your system.

 For a motherboard, we just need to make sure to get one that supports that chip.
 Not hard to do.
 But we want to make sure we get a few bells and whistles, especially if you plan to overclock your system.
-The Asus P5K Deluxe will fits nicely into gaming computers.
+The Asus P5K Deluxe fits nicely into gaming computers.
 It's a great overclocking board, and has the connections you need.

 To keep things speedy, we'll make sure to not skimp on the RAM.
-I'm recommending the Patriot Viper DDR2 800 RAM.
+I'm recommending the Patriot DDR2 800 RAM.
 With 4GB, it'll keep gaming computers running smooth.
 If you are planning to run a 64 bit operating system, then grab yourself 2 of these kits and run 8GB.
 Can't beat that.

 Next up is a graphics card, the heart of all gaming computers.
 To keep the prices down, I decided not to go with SLI, although if you decided to, the motherboard will support it, so all you'd need to do is pick up another card.
-For the king of speed, I have to go with the Nvidia 9800GX2 with 1GB GDDR3 Memory by EVGA.
-Something to keep in mind though, if you are going for SLI, you can save a bit of money and go with the Nvidia 8800 GTX with 768MB, currently they are around $200 or so cheaper.

 We'll need a couple hard drives for this system.
 The first one is for current applications, games, and the operating system.
 The Western Digital Raptor X is top of the line, and at 150GB and 10,000 RPM, it'll give all gaming computers the speed to keep the information flowing.